 Email Chair: Rebecca Gruber (firstname.lastname@example.org)

-Comedy Night (January 19th, 2018) – Volunteers help to sell tickets prior to this super fun parents’ night out.
+Comedy Night (TBD) – Volunteers help to sell tickets prior to this super fun parents’ night out.
 Volunteers also facilitate check in on the night of the event.

 Email Chair: Debbie Altomonte (email@example.com)